maxpert/maxpert.github.io/src/markdown/resume.md

 # Work Experience

+## Technical Lead at DoorDash
+*(April 2018 to Present)* Leading efforts for Platform engineering at DoorDash.

 ## Senior Software Engineer at Microsoft FUSELabs

-*(Sep 2013 to Present)* Working on Microsoft BotFramework I am responsible for various parts of the ecosystem including NodeJS SDK, end-to-end feature development and integration of Dev.
+*(Sep 2013 to April 2018)* Working on Microsoft BotFramework I am responsible for various parts of the ecosystem including NodeJS SDK, end-to-end feature development and integration of Dev.
 Portal, LUIS.ai, and developer evangelism.
 Also leading front-end of upcoming Azure Bot Service Runtime which (written in Angular2 and ReactJS).
 System handles over tens of millions of messages per day and growing. http://dev.botframework.com

 ## Senior Software Engineer at Microsoft Outlook